 It is a type of cancer that develops due to abnormal growth of cells in the lymphatic system and may spread beyond the system.
-The cancer can start from anywhere in the body.
-However, most often Hodgkin’s lymphoma starts in the lymph nodes in the upper part of the body such as chest, neck and under the arms.
+Cancer can start from anywhere in the body.
+However, most often Hodgkin’s lymphoma starts in the lymph nodes in the upper part of the body such as the chest, neck, and arms.

 Few signs and symptoms of Hodgkin’s Lymphoma are:

 Fever and chills

 Painless swelling of lymph nodes in the neck, armpits or groin